 In London, local areas further out are seeing the biggest increases in demand.Overall the Inner London boroughs are only slightly behind the Outer London boroughs.
 Inner London saw a jump of 30% in buyer demand compared with January, while Outer London is up by 34%.
 Also, Highbury in Islington is in the top ten, with a jump of 66% compared with January.
 Flats in the capital have also seen a jump in demand, up by 33% and coming in second place just behind bungalows (+41%).

 With people starting to work from home during the pandemic for a long period of time, people started to re-evaluate what they wanted from their homes.
 People who weren’t able to go outside found that they wanted a large garden.
-Others decided to move out of the city to cheaper areas within the UK, which ultimately then pushed house prices up in areas outside of the key cities.
+Others moved out of the city to cheaper areas within the UK, which ultimately pushed house prices up in areas outside of the key cities.

 First-time buyers: finally, mortgage rates start to tumble

-According to The Sunday Times first-time buyers lenders have been cutting low-deposit mortgage rates and easing other restrictions on deals for first-time buyers.
-Great for first-time buyers, not so much for those already tied to high-interest mortgage rates.
+According to The Sunday Times, first-time buyers’ lenders have been cutting low-deposit mortgage rates and easing other restrictions on deals for first-time buyers.
+Great for first-time buyers, but not so much for those already tied to high-interest mortgage rates.

 On 1st April, Chancellor Rishi Sunak laid out plans in his budget announcing the launch of a mortgage guarantee scheme and an extension to stamp duty.
 The scheme guaranteed mortgages to people with a deposit of just 5% on homes with a value of £600,000 to lenders across the UK.
 Under this scheme, all first-time buyers can fix their mortgage rate for at least 5 years.
 This scheme is intended to increase the availability of mortgages on properties with small deposits.